okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 * Whether the end user's email domain is valid and allowed to register (for profile enrollment)
 * Whether the end user's employee number is valid and allowed to be added to their profile (for progressive profile enrollment)

-In these examples, you set up your registration inline hook to handle either the simple profile enrollment (SSR) scenario, progressive profile enrollment scenario, or both, and configure a profile enrollment policy to define these scenarios and implement the registration hook.
-The registration hook customizes how to add new users to your okta org or update profiles of existing users.
+In these examples, you set up your registration inline hook to handle either the simple profile enrollment (SSR) scenario, progressive profile enrollment scenario, or both.
+You configure a profile enrollment policy to define these scenarios and implement the registration hook.
+The registration hook customizes how to add new users to your Okta org or update the profiles of existing users.

 The following is a high-level workflow for the profile enrollment (self-service registration) scenario:

 1. An end user attempts to self-register with your Okta org.
 1. A registration inline hook triggers during this process and sends a call to the external service with the end user's data.
-1. The external service evaluates the Okta call to ensure that the end user is from domain `okta.com`.
+1. The external service evaluates the Okta call to ensure that the end user is from the domain `okta.com`.
 1. The external service responds to Okta with a command to allow or deny the registration based on the email domain.

 The following is a high-level workflow for a progressive profile enrollment scenario:

 1. An existing registered end user attempts to sign in to their profile.
-1. A profile enrollment policy presents a custom sign-in form that asks for additional data from the end user.
+1. A profile enrollment policy presents a custom sign-in form that asks for extra data from the end user.
 1. A registration inline hook triggers during this process and sends a call to the external service with the end user's data.
 1. The external service responds to Okta with a command to allow or deny the addition of the new data to the end user's profile.

 ## Profile enrollment (self-service registration) requests

 The following is an example of a JSON request received from Okta.
-The request properties contain data submitted by the end user who is trying to self register.
+The request properties contain data submitted by the end user who is trying to self-register.

 See the [request properties](/docs/reference/registration-hook/#objects-in-the-request-from-okta) of a registration inline hook for full details.